prithvidiamond1/prithvidiamond1/README.md

 <h1 align="center">Hi 👋, I'm Prithviraj Renjella Rajendra Prasad</h1>

-- 🌱 I’m currently learning and working with **Digital Signal Processing, Graphics Programming and related technologies (like WebGL)**
+- 🌱 I’m currently learning and working with **Digital Signal Processing, Graphics Programming and related technologies (like WebGPU)**

 - 👯 I’m looking to collaborate on **anything that is remotely related to computer science or math.**